tonnesr/Eu4-Java-Programs/README.md

 # Eu4-Java-Programs
-A collection of java program to do repetetive tasks.
+A collection of Java programs designed to do repetetive tasks.
+I.e. changing values.